baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

 1\.
 More testing.
 While testing was done - extensively for Pundit - more could always be added.

 2\.
-Skinner controllers, fatter models.
+Skinnier controllers, fatter models.
 There were a few times I definitely could have made some methods in the model and removed it from the controller.

 3\.
 Better error messages and redirects for Pundit.

 4\.
 Better styling.
-I mean, some jazz would be nice.
+The layout is a little dull.

 5\.
 A search bar for wikis rather than just browsing.
 Completely unscalable.